PawseySC/container-workflows/_episodes/12-ml-example.md

 ### Run a ML container on HPC ... using GPUs ###

 TensorFlow developers are making available on Docker Hub container images not only for the CPU version of TensorFlow, but for the GPU version as well; the corresponding version tags end with a `-gpu` suffix.
-Let's give them a try.
+Let's give them a try, we'll use the legacy version `1.12.0-rc0-gpu` for compatibility with the drivers currently installed on Zeus at Pawsey.

 If your Docker machine has got an Nvidia GPU installed, then you can install the `nvidia-docker` (e.g. see <https://devblogs.nvidia.com/gpu-containers-runtime> ).
 For this tutorial, we are instead going to use Shifter and the GPU nodes available on the Zeus HPC system at Pawsey.